stevolve/stevolve/README.md

 ![Screenshot](/screenshot1.jpg)
 - The yellow/brown areas are "land", the rest is "water".
 It takes much more energy to move on land.
 The yellow area takes more energy to move than the brown areas.
 The intention is to encourage diversity.
-- For each of the property radio buttons at the top, except for 'instruction' the color of the cell represents its species and the brightness of the color represents the amount of the selected property.
+- For each of the property radio buttons at the top, except for 'instruction', the color of the cell represents its species and the brightness of the color represents the amount of the selected property.
 - For the 'instruction' property, the color represents the last instruction the cell executed: green = move, red = eat, blue = spawn

 **Directions:**